htcondor/htmap/docs/source/index.rst

    Documentation for the various settings.

 :doc:`tips-and-tricks`
-   Useful code snippets, tips, and tricks.
+   Useful tips & tricks on HTCondor and the API.

 :doc:`faq`
    These questions are asked, sometimes frequently.